Regis Philbin: Health and death

 Philbin had an angioplasty in 1993.
 On March 14, 2007, he underwent triple bypass surgery at Weill Cornell Medical Center because of plaque in his arteries.
-Prior to the surgery, Philbin talked with David Letterman, for whom he had substituted on Late Show with David Letterman during Letterman's own quintuple bypass surgery.
-Following Philbin's successful heart surgery, he returned to the show on April 26.
+Before the surgery, Philbin talked with David Letterman, for whom he had substituted on Late Show with David Letterman during Letterman's own quintuple bypass surgery.
+After Philbin's successful heart surgery, he returned to the show on April 26.
 On December 1, 2009, Philbin had hip replacement surgery.
 He returned to his regular hosting duties on January 4, 2010.
 In May 2010, he underwent surgery to have a blood clot removed from his calf, and returned to work the next day.

-Philbin died from a heart attack due to coronary artery disease on July 25, 2020, one month shy of his 89th birthday as noted in a statement released by his family announcing his death at the age of 88 at a hospital in Greenwich, Connecticut.
-His funeral was held at the Basilica of the Sacred Heart and he was buried in Cedar Grove Cemetery, both on the campus of his alma mater, the University of Notre Dame.
-His tombstone states his date of death as July 25, 2020, creating a discrepancy with what was reported in the media.
+Philbin died from heart disease due to coronary artery disease at a hospital in Greenwich, Connecticut, on July 25, 2020 at the age of 88.
+His funeral was held at the Basilica of the Sacred Heart and he is buried in Cedar Grove Cemetery, both on the campus of his alma mater, the University of Notre Dame.